Skip to content

 Other people have reported seeing a weird green mist and hearing children giggling.
 It is the ideal location for ghost-hunter brides and grooms to offer the wedding guests a frightening thrill.

-A teenage runner who was run over in the 1930s on the route from Trimsaran to Strade, is the subject of the most famous legend from the creepy Stradey Woods.
-Many individuals have reported seeing the young man still in his vintage 1930s running attire.
-Even the neighbourhood police have admitted that they have received several calls about a young running guy.
-Why not pay a visit to these peaceful forests this Halloween and see if you can notice any spooky activities?
+A teenage runner run over in the 1930s on the route from Trimsaran to Strade is the subject of the most famous legend from the creepy Stradey Woods.
+Many have reported seeing the young man still in his vintage 1930s running attire.
+Even the neighbourhood police have admitted receiving several calls about a young running guy.
+Why not visit these peaceful forests this Halloween and see if you can notice any spooky activities?

 Because of her spirit and how unfairly she was killed, history has marked Gwenllian as a ferocious warrior and a free spirit.
 It is said that Gwenllian’s decapitated body still wanders the castle grounds looking for justice.
 A grey-hooded figure has allegedly been witnessed roaming through the castle and the bloody battlefield where she was killed.

-The Devil allegedly travelled to Ceredigion in the eleventh century after hearing about its stunning surroundings.
-He made a deal with a local woman there whose cow got trapped across the river when he was there.
-The Devil offered to construct a bridge against the first living thing’s soul to pass it, to win her soul.
+After hearing about its stunning surroundings, the Devil allegedly travelled to Ceredigion in the eleventh century.
+While there, he made a deal with a local woman whose cow got trapped across the river.
+The Devil offered to construct a bridge against the first living thing’s soul to pass it and win her soul.

 The woman flung a loaf of bread across the bridge as it was being constructed, and her dog chased after it.
 The Devil never returned to Wales because he was too humiliated by the way the older woman outwitted him.